 Use background colors that improve readability and accessibility.
 Avoid using light text on light backgrounds or dark text on dark backgrounds, as it affects user experience and bounce rate — important factors in SEO.

-Images can be in
+Images can be in .jpg, .png, .svg, or .webp format.

 Use optimized images to reduce load time.
 Compress your images using tools like TinyPNG or WebP format, and always use a CDN (Content Delivery Network) to serve them faster.